prof-rossetti/gwu-badm-2301-201509/notes/information-security-and-privacy.md

 ### Access Controls

-**Access controls** "restrict unauthorized individuals' (access to and) use of information resources ([Rainer 4.5](/README.md/#accompanying-textbook)).
+**Access controls** "restrict unauthorized individuals' (access to and) use of information resources" ([Rainer 4.5](/README.md/#accompanying-textbook)).

 #### Authentication

 **Authentication** is "a process which determines the identity of the person requesting access" ([Rainer 4.5](/README.md/#accompanying-textbook)).

 Multi-Factor Authentication (MFA), or two-step authentication, is "a simple best practice that adds an extra layer of protection on top of your user name and password.
-With MFA enabled, when a user signs in ..., they will be prompted for their user name and password (the first factor—what they know), as well as for an authentication code from their ...
-MFA device (the second factor—what they have).
+With MFA enabled, when a user signs in, ... they will be prompted for their user name and password (the first factor — what they know), as well as for an authentication code from their ...
+MFA device (the second factor — what they have).
 Taken together, these multiple factors provide increased security... ([Amazon](https://aws.amazon.com/iam/details/mfa/)).